Lattice of the dual of an Anderson $t$-motive in terms of a map to a flag variety

 Here we describe some possible generalizations of this subject.

-1. Discrete invariants of $N$ are numbers $k_1,\dots, k_{\g m+1}$ (see (3.3)), they come from sizes of Jordan blocks of $N$.
+1. Discrete invariants of $N$ are numbers $k_1,\dots, k_{\g m+1}$ (see (3a.3.2.1)), they come from sizes of Jordan blocks of $N$.
 For the case $N=0 \ ( \ \iff \g m=1)$ we have $(k_1,k_2)=(r-n,n)$.
 Anderson t-motives of dimension $n$, rank $r$, having $N=0$ are analogs of abelian varieties of dimension $r$ with multiplication by an imaginary quadratic field, of signature $(r-n,n)$.
 Hence, the reductive group associated to Anderson t-motives of dimension $n$, rank $r$, having $N=0$ is $GU(r-n,n)$.
-We can expect that to an Anderson t-motive with invariants $k_1,\dots, k_{\g m+1}$ we can associate some object which is a generalization of the reductive group $GU(r-n,n)$.
+We can expect that we can associate some object which is a generalization of the reductive group $GU(r-n,n)$, to an Anderson t-motive with invariants $k_1,\dots, k_{\g m+1}$.

-2. We have $GU(r-n,n)=GL_r\times G_m$ over $\n C$.
+2. We have $GU(r-n,n)=GL_r\times G_\goth m$ over $\n C$.
 We can define analogs of Anderson t-motives for other reductive groups, for example $GSp$.
 What is the analog of the results of the present paper for them?
 For example, what is the set of Siegel objects?

-3. We can apply the methods of the paper to tensor products of Anderson t-motives, i.e. to prove Theorem 1.4.
+3. We can apply the methods of the paper to tensor products of Anderson t-motives.

 4. It is known that if $A_1$, $A_2$ are abelian varieties then $A_1\otimes A_2$ is a mixed motive.
 Is it possible to get an analog of our results for it?